syncfusion-content/winui-docs/winui/Cartesian-Charts/Scatter.md

 # Scatter Chart in WinUI Cartesian Charts (SfCartesianChart)

+The scatter chart is similar to bubble chart, where each data point being represented by a circle with equal size.

+## Scatter Chart

-ScatterSeries is similar to bubble series, where each point being represented by an ellipse with equal size.
-To render a scatter chart, create an instance of [ScatterSeries](), and add it to the series collection property of [SfCartesianChart]().
-This size can be defined by using [ScatterHeight]() and [ScatterWidth]() properties.
+To render a scatter chart, create an instance of [ScatterSeries](), and add it to the [Series]() collection property of [SfCartesianChart]().
+The segment size can be defined by using the [ScatterHeight]() and [ScatterWidth]() properties.

 {% tabs %}